Mental Health Awareness Resources

 The download also contains information, practical advice and templates to help managers facilitate conversations about stress and mental health problems and put in place support so employees can stay well and in work – meaning they perform at their best for the business while the employer retains talent and expertise.

-Mental Health Conditions at Work – The line managers’ resource
+Mental Health First Aid – Line managers’ resource

 A practical guide to managing and supporting people with mental health problems in the workplace.
 Including sections on the recruitment process, promoting well-being, identifying the early warning signs, talking at an early stage, as well as making reasonable adjustments for the employee’s return to work.